 Because infinitely long wires and vacuum chambers are generally unavailable, the ampere cannot be physically realized according to its own definition, though it can, with considerable difficulty, be approximated in a laboratory.
 Equally unsatisfactory is the fact that the amp, though an electrical quantity, is defined in mechanical terms.
 The newton (SI unit of force, kg•m/s2) is presently derived from the SI unit of mass: the kilogram stored in Sèvres, France.
 Its mass value drifts over time and thus limits the accuracy of its derived units.

-In November 2018, however, the ampere ― along with three other SI base units: the kilogram (mass), kelvin (temperature) and mole (amount of substance) ― is slated for redefinition.
-Thereafter, the ampere will be based on a fundamental physical constant: the elementary charge (e), which is the amount of electric charge in a single electron (negative) or proton (positive).
+In November 2018, however, the redefinition of the ampere ― along with three other SI base units: the kilogram (mass), kelvin (temperature) and mole (amount of substance) ― was approved.
+Starting on May 20, 2019, the ampere will be based on a fundamental physical constant: the elementary charge (e), which is the amount of electric charge in a single electron (negative) or proton (positive).

 The ampere is a measure of the amount of electric charge in motion per unit time ― that is, electric current.
 But the quantity of electric charge by itself, whether in motion or not, is expressed by another SI unit, the coulomb (C).
 One coulomb is equal to about 6.241 x 1018 electric charges (e).
 One ampere is the current in which one coulomb of charge travels across a given point in 1 second.